php-ru/symfony-docs-ru/doctrine/dbal.rst

 .. note::

     This article is about the Doctrine DBAL.
-Typically, you'll work with the higher level Doctrine ORM layer, which simply uses the DBAL behind the scenes to actually communicate with the database.
+Typically, you'll work with the higher level Doctrine ORM layer, which uses the DBAL behind the scenes to actually communicate with the database.
 To read more about the Doctrine ORM, see ":doc:`/doctrine`".